What may seem like a good idea often isn't.

-Here are 17 common mistakes new homeowners often make.
+Here are 17 common mistakes new homeowners may make.

 It will make it harder to sell when the time comes.
 You'll flat-out lose buyers who love a good soak or need a tub to bathe little ones (both human and four-legged).

-Painting your kitchen cabinets pays off big at resale — it's a small investment for a big "wow."
-But the job's time-consuming, so it's tempting leave the doors on.
+Painting your kitchen cabinets pays off big at resale — it's a small investment for a big wow.
+But the job's time-consuming, so it's tempting to leave the doors on.

 Because no matter how hard you try, it's not going to look good.
 Even the pros don't do it.
 That should tell you something.